DH Debate Club Logo

 Never before has the youth been longer in school and universities.
 One cannot say that they are not educated; yet they as never before, thoughtlessly and irresponsibly, follow their dreams and impulsive feelings.

-The people, the voters, are the supreme authority in a democracy, and they should seize on the nail and address such a huge problem.
+The people, the voters, are the supreme authority in a democracy, and they should seize on the nettle on the Parliamentary rostrum and address such a huge problem.
 They didn't, and it shows that mass democracy, as we know it, sings on the last verse.
 Modern voters are generally fearful and anxious and unable to show leadership and solve the nation's problems.
 They prefer to suppress and ignore unpleasant problems and think - or should we say dream - in more positive ways.

 Migrants on the move in Denmark in 2016.
 Photo Twitter.